frederic-perez/AmE-dictionary/data/dictionary.md

 __venue__ _n_ :two::hammer: _What’s the venue?_
 __Venus flytrap__ _n_ :camera::two::hammer:
 __veracity__ _n_
-__veranda__ _n_ :four: A roofed platform along the outside of a house, level with the ground floor. _Syn_ porch, gallery, balcony, lanai, sun porch, stoop _We’ll have our coffee on the veranda._
+__veranda__ _n_ :five: A roofed platform along the outside of a house, level with the ground floor. _Syn_ porch, gallery, balcony, lanai, sun porch, stoop _We’ll have our coffee on the veranda._
 __verbally__
 __verbatim__
 __verberize__